Jemma Palmer

-Jemma "Jem" Sara Palmer (born 10 April 1986) is an English model and professional wrestler.
-She was signed to WWE under the ring names Jemma Palmer and Penelope Carwin in the FCW brand promotion.
-She is also best known by the name Inferno, which she used in the 2008 British television series Gladiators.
+Jemma Sara Palmer (born 10 April 1983) is an English businesswoman, television personality, model and former professional wrestler.
+She is best known by the name Inferno, which she used in the 2008 British television series Gladiators.
+She mainly worked on the British independent circuit during her professional wrestling career, with a brief stint at WWE, where she was assigned to their development territory Florida Championship Wrestling (FCW).
+She also appeared on the twelfth season of the UK version of Big Brother.

 Professional modelling career

 Palmer grew up modelling under the encouragement of her mother, winning the Little Miss Midlands and Miss Littlesea competitions as a child.
 As an adult she entered a number of competitions, becoming a finalist in the 2006 Musclemania Britain which she later won, Miss Hawaiian Tropic, Ms USA Dream Bikini Body and Miss Maxim UK competitions.
 She also came third in the Maxim Little Black Book UK modelling competition.

-She went on to model in many publications including Muscle and Fitness, NutsLoaded, WWE Magazine, and FHM.
+She went on to model in many publications including Muscle & Fitness, Nuts, Loaded, WWE Magazine, and FHM.